minswap/minswap-dex-v2/amm-v2-docs/amm-v2-specs.md

 #### 3.3.5.4 Validation
 - **Batching**: validate that a Pool can be spent if there's a `Pool Batching` validator in the `withdrawals`
-- **UpdatePoolParameters**: Allow Admin update Liquidity Pool's fee (Trading Fee and Fee Sharing), enable/disable Dynamic Fee or update Pool's Stake Credential.
+- **UpdatePoolParameters**: Allow Whitelisted Authorizers update Liquidity Pool's fee (Trading Fee and Fee Sharing), enable/disable Dynamic Fee or update Pool's Stake Credential.
 It allows Minswap can delegate Liquidity Pool's ADA to different Stake Pools
-   - validate Admin with valid Admin License Token must be presented in Transaction Reference Inputs and has enough authority
+   - transaction has to include Global Setting UTxO in the first element of Transaction reference inputs
+   - validate transaction has to be executed by the authorizers.
    - validate there is a single Pool UTxO in Transaction Inputs and single Pool UTxO in Transaction Outputs and:
      - Pool Input contains 1 valid Pool NFT Token
      - Pool Input and Output Value must be unchanged